 The plugin and workflow projects have to be strongly signed before deployment

 The CRM references are likely to be pointing at a location outside of the solution (not ideal) what we want to is copy those locally within the solution Bin folder

 Depending on your experience the above may be self explanatory and easy for you to get up and running so you can skip the next part.
 However, the rest of this guide will assume this is not the case and will give you step by step help to address the stuff listed above.

 The important thing if you are new to this is to just break things down into layers and focus on one project area at a time, rather than trying to get the whole thing building and working straight away.

 Once you create a CRM Solution via the developer toolkit extension, you will see a CRM explorer pane allowing you to browse components that “exist in your CRM Solution”, if you close this pane or need to get to it in future simply go to Tools Menu->Connect to Dynamics CRM Server or View->CRM Explorer.

-However: If this is a new project I recommend you try to connect at this point, I have known the extension to not work otherwise even if you save and re-open the solution.
-If this happens all is not lost I have blogged how to get this to come back.
+However: If this is a new project I recommend you try to connect first as without that you will have no connection to CRM for deployment.
+I have blogged how to get the CRM Explorer/Connection window back.